twosigma/marbles/docs/maintaining.rst

 community.

-The second approach has the problem that if we release the subpackages independently, it's unclear what to name the metapackage when that happens.
+The second approach has the problem that if we release the subpackages independently, it's unclear how to version the metapackage when that happens.
 Taking the max of the subpackage version strings doesn't work if the subpackage with a lower one gets an update by itself.
 There are a couple other possiblities here, but none of them seemed right.

-The third approach, of updating everything in lock-step is what we've chosen.
+The third approach, of updating everything in lock-step, is what we've chosen.
 This will create multiple versions of one or the other package that are identical, in some cases, which is a little odd.
 However, it has the benefit of documenting which versions of :mod:`marbles.core`